 From 18 July 2022 – Designated study spaces will be available to visitors – more information to follow nearer the time.

 Face coverings are a personal choice when in any library building.

 As a reference-only visitor, you can access print resources, for example, books, journals and use study spaces in the library abiding by the library policies, agreements and regulations.

-Students from schools and colleges are welcome but under 16s must be accompanied by an adult.
+Students from schools and colleges are welcome but those under 16 must be accompanied by an adult.

 If you would like to be able to borrow print items, you will need to purchase membership rights.

 Kingston University provides wireless internet access to visitors.
 For more details view our Information and Technology Services WiFi page.

 Most items are loaned for seven days or four weeks.
 Seven-day items have a red label above the shelf-mark.